The Best Kauai Luaus

 This Luau features Mai Tais on the house until 6 pm and an open buffet.
 It runs a bit shorter than other Luaus at about two and a half hours.
 The dinner show features dancing and a fire knife demonstration.

-Even the most affordable luaus cost a pretty penny, especially if you’re bringing the whole family.
+Even the most affordable Kauai luaus cost a pretty penny, especially if you’re bringing the whole family.
 But the experiences available at these cultural events are truly unforgettable.
 And, once you get a taste of kalua pork, slow-cooked all day in an underground imu oven, you’ll forget all about the price tag.

 Can I just see the show?

-The Smith Family Luau offers an only-the-show option if you’re more interested in cultural demonstrations than food and drinks.
+Of all the Kauai luaus, The Smith Family Luau offers an only-the-show option if you’re more interested in cultural demonstrations than food and drinks.

 The most culturally accurate luaus will feature authentic Hawaiian delicacies like kalua pork from an imu oven, poke, and taro.
 An authentic luau should also include real hula, which is much more elegant than the more touristy hula you may be familiar with.